talbotcpp/sequence/README.md

 The library is provided as a single module file "Sequence.ixx" which exports a module named "sequence".

+The class diagram for the implementation can be found [here](ClassDiagram.pdf).

 ## Disclaimers

 This is a proof-of-concept implementation meant to illustrate the ideas embodied by sequence.